Roblox/creator-docs/content/en-us/resources/modules/event-sequencer.md

 Informs the framework of any modules, UI objects, connections, etc. which are created in the [OnRun](#onrun) lifecycle hook, ensuring they are properly cleaned up when [seeking](#seeking-scenes).
 Use cases include:

-- Informing the framework of a temporary ad-hoc connection such as `Class.RunService.PostSimulation` so that the connection is cleaned up when seeking to an earlier point in the scene's duration.
+- Informing the framework of a temporary ad-hoc connection such as `Class.RunService.Heartbeat` so that the connection is cleaned up when seeking to an earlier point in the scene's duration.

   ```lua title='Server Schema' highlight='8-10,12'
   Schema.OnRun = function()